Does Perfume Expire? Understanding The Shelf Life Of Your Scents

 • Airtight Seal: The original atomizer system is designed to minimize air entry.
 Always replace the cap tightly.

-• The Box is Protection: The box provides an extra layer of defense against light and temperature changes.
+• The Box is Protection: An additional layer of protection from light and temperature changes is offered by the box.
 Store your bottles inside their original packaging.

 Which Type of Perfume Lasts Longest?